Writing

 The boy pointed to his mouth which was full, and he grunted, chewing fast.

 ‘Hi,’ he said at last.
 ‘I know you.
-You’re Smart Alec.
+I remember you’re the Smart Alec.
 From this morning, yes?’

 The boy had a trace of an accent.
 He was full faced and had an intense air about him.